 Trustees are the people who lead the charity and decide how it is run.
 Our Trustees use their skills and experience to support Emmaus Suffolk, helping us to achieve our aims.

-Our Board of Trustees meet regularly throughout the year, agreeing strategic direction, approving and reviewing policies and procedures, appointing executive staff and ensuring we are meeting our objectives as a charity.
+Our Board of Trustees meets regularly throughout the year, agreeing on strategic direction, approving and reviewing policies and procedures, appointing executive staff and ensuring we are meeting our objectives as a charity.

 Tibbs Pinter –Deputy Chair